 Westerlo New York

-Gerry Boone farms approximately 800 acres of crops, hay, and pastureland in the rolling hills of hills of southern Albany County, just north of the town of Westerlo.
+Gerry Boone farms approximately 800 acres of crops, hay, and pastureland in the rolling hills of southern Albany County, just north of the town of Westerlo.
 One of 11 children, he moved to the farm with his family in 1968 and has been there ever since.
 Although his father wasn't a farmer, it turned out Gerry was, and after finishing a degree in Applied Animal Agriculture at SUNY-Cobleskill, he took on the farm full-time.